suncoast-devs/handbook/lessons/full-stack-build-an-app/25-stars.md

 ## `Restaurant.jsx`

-Before the `return` that renders the component we will compute the average ranking of stars.
+Before the `return` that renders the component, we will compute the average ranking of stars.
 We begin by using `reduce` to total up the number of stars.
 Then we divide by the number of reviews before creating a variable that is the number of stars but with only one decimal place.